FDMediagroep/fdmg-css-grid/README.md

 ## Known issues
 There are many issues regarding the FlexBox fallback.
 It does not mirror all features available with CSS Grid.
 One of such issues is the gap.
-When you want to implement a more advanced responsive layout I.e. 4 columns becomes 3 columns or even less and you want to hide the extraneous column the gap space will not be shown correctly.
+When you want to implement a more advanced responsive layout I.e. 4 columns becomes 3 columns or even less and you want to hide the extraneous column then the gap space will not be shown correctly.